-Simulations should be provided for the four major crops (wheat, maize, soy, and rice) but output for other crops and also bioenergy crops is highly welcome, too.
+Simulations should be provided for the four major crops (wheat, maize, soy, and rice) but output for other crops and also bioenergy crops are highly welcome, too.
+See Section [9.2 for more information on crop priority and naming list.
 For each crop, yields should be reported separately for irrigated land (cirr for "constraint irrigation") and rainfed conditions (noirr).
-This complements the full irrigation (firr) pure crop runs requested in the agriculture part of the protocol (Section 9).
+This complements the full irrigation (firr) pure crop runs requested in the agriculture part of the protocol (Section [9).
 Yields simulations provided in the water sector should account for irrigation water constraints and have to be labelled by the "cirr" to highlight the difference.

 The reporting of the crop yield-related outputs differs from the reporting of other variables in the water sector, as it is not done according to time but according to growing seasons to resolve potential multiple harvests.
 The unit of the time dimension of the NetCDF v4 output file is thus "growing seasons since YYYY-01-01 00:00:00".
 The first season in the file (with value time=1) is then the first complete growing season of the time period provided by the input data without any assumed spin-up data, which equates to the growing season with the first planting after this date.
-To ensure that data can be matched to individual years in post-processing, it is essential to also provide the actual planting dates (as day of the year), actual planting years (year), anthesis dates (as day of the year).
-This procedure is identical to the GGCMI convention

-(Elliott et al. 2015: The Global Gridded Crop Model intercomparison: data and modelling protocols for Phase 1) and part of this agricultural protocol (Section 9).
+To ensure that data can be matched to individual years in post-processing, it is essential to also provide the actual planting dates (as day of the year), actual planting years (year), anthesis dates (as day of the year), year of anthesis (year), maturity dates (day of the year), and year of maturity (year).
+This procedure is identical to the GGCMI convention (Elliott et al. 2015: The Global Gridded Crop Model intercomparison: data and modelling protocols for Phase 1) and part of this agricultural protocol (Section 9).